con1980/rockbuster_SQL/README.md

 - Where are customers with a high lifetime value based?
 - Do sales figures vary between geographic regions?

+# 3. Data understanding

-## Data
+## Data set
-The database used for this projects contains 15 tables which are connected to eachother over a private key and/or foreign key.
+The rational database used for this projects contains 15 tables which are connected to eachother over a private key and/or foreign key.
+This data set contains information about Rockbuster' film inventory, customers, payments and more.
+[Rockbuster data set](</dvdrental.zip>)

+# Data structure
+The data structure at hand is setup as a snowflake schema.
+There is one fact table "payment" which has many dimension tables like "rental", "store", "customer" and "staff".
+These dimension tables are connected to sub dimension tables like "film_actor","film_category", "category" and so on.
+For a more detailed perspective please see below the ERD (Entity Relationship Diagram).
+[Rockbuster ERD](</

 For detailed reference over type and structure of the database please refer to the [data dictionary](</Rockbuster Data Dictionary.pdf>).
-The data set contains information of Rockbuster's inventory, customers, payments, countries, stores, staff, movies etc.
-[Rockbuster data set](</dvdrental.zip>)

 ## Tools
 For this project the following tools were used